Planning and development surveyor: job description

 It is also possible for school leavers with A levels or highers to become surveyors through an apprenticeship, which will last five or six years and will include completing a degree.

 There are also more junior roles in planning and development.
-School leavers with GCSEs or Scottish Standards are able to become planning technicians and those with A levels or Scottish Highers can become surveying technicians.
+School leavers with GCSE or Scottish Standard/Higher 5 qualifications are able to become planning technicians and those with A levels or Scottish Highers can become surveying technicians.
 School leavers can also qualify for these roles through an apprenticeship.
 However, it is unclear how common this route is.

 Relevant work experience will be beneficial to applications for graduate schemes and apprenticeships.
 Details of the different forms of experience available in the property industry, and when you should apply for them, can be found here.